TNamdarian/seven-terraces/documentation/TESTING.md

    - if *Registered user* click on the Log Out link - log the user out and go to the Home page
    - if *Admin user* click on Admin Dashboard link - go to Admin Dashboard page
 3. Footer
-   - if *any user* click on the Instagram link - go to Franciska Du Toit's Instagram page
+   - if *any user* click on the Instagram link - go to Instagram page
-   - if *any user* click on the LinkedIn link - go to Franciska Du Toit's LinkedIn page
+   - if *any user* click on the LinkedIn link - go to LinkedIn page
-   - if *any user* click on the Twitter link - go to Franciska Du Toit's Twitter page
+   - if *any user* click on the Twitter link - go to Twitter page
-   - if *any user* click on the GitHub link - go to Franciska Du Toit's GitHub page
+   - if *any user* click on the GitHub link - go to YouTube page.
-4. Floating to top button
-   - if click the float to top button, moves the view back up to the top of the page.
-5. Landing Page
+4. Landing Page
    - if *any user* click on the "View Featured properties of Month" Button - go to the Featured section at the bottom of the Home page
    - if *any user* click on each Featured property card "Visit property" button - go to the correct property external page
    - if *Guest user* click on "Log In to View More properties" button - got to Login page